lyoshenka/cloudflare-ddns/README.md

 # cloudflare-ddns

-A dynamic DNS script that uses CloudFlare's free DNS and their API
+A dynamic DNS script (written in PHP) that uses CloudFlare's free DNS and their API to set up a dynamic DNS record pointing to your server.

 ## Setup